jandro-es/FCPageControl/README.md

 *	<code>FCPageControlTypeActiveEmptyInactiveEmpty</code>

 #### Dots color ####
-It allows to set colors for the active and inactive elements, no more hacks to swith the dots for images.
+It allows to set colors for the active and inactive elements, no more hacks to switch the dots for images.

 *	<code>activeColor:(UIColor *)</code>
 *	<code>inactiveColor:(UIColor *)</code>